Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 Sources

-2. City of Toronto — Toronto LTT Refund for First-Time Purchasers
+2. City of Toronto — City of Toronto MLTT first-time purchaser rebate

 3. Ontario Ministry of Finance — Land Transfer Tax

-4. Ontario Ministry of Finance — First-Time Home Buyers Refund
+4. Ontario Ministry of Finance — Ontario land transfer tax calculation rules

 Frequently Asked Questions